-This disclosure supplements your Business Membership Agreement and Disclosure, Business Account Application and other applicable disclosures.
+This disclosure supplements your Business Membership Agreement and Disclosure, Business Account Agreement and other applicable disclosures.
 Please keep these documents together for your records.

 TERMS AND CONDITIONS